Search Engine Optimization and Social Media Marketing Consultant, Blogger

 September 7, 2013

 I felt inside my heart that I should also take part in this noble effort.
-But if you are a Hindu by religion, you have to face a lot of religious barriers which don't come from any Hindu priest or religious leader but rather from your own soul.
+But if you are a Hindu by religion, you have to face a lot of religious barriers that don't come from any Hindu priest or religious leader but rather from your soul.
 I guess it’s the effect of four thousand years old Hindu culture that you have been brought up with and the sole Hindu concept of incarnation that indeed blurs your mind and prevents you from taking any bold decision.
 I was fighting with myself.
-A good friend of mine even told me that if my eyes are taken away after my death, I’ll be born as blind in my next life.
-I immediately understood that why such a big country like India with a majority of Hindu people, has such a poor record on organ donation.
-That suggestion actually helped me a lot to win over all my hesitations and finally I decided that I would take a pledge to donate my eyes and body as soon as possible before something else forces me to change my decision.
+A good friend of mine even told me that if my eyes are taken away after my death, I’ll be born blind in my next life.
+I immediately understood why such a big country like India with a majority of Hindu people, has such a poor record on organ donation.
+That suggestion helped me a lot to win over all my hesitations and finally, I decided that I would take a pledge to donate my eyes and body as soon as possible before something else forced me to change my decision.

 In November 2011, I had to visit Nil Ratan Sircar Medical College and Hospital in Kolkata for some personal treatment and then I got the opportunity to fulfill my decision.
-I collected the forms from the eye and the anatomy departments respectively and December 1st 2011 was the date on which I finally submitted those forms and became the official donor of my eyes and my body.
+I collected the forms from the eye and the anatomy departments respectively and December 1st, 2011 was the date on which I finally submitted those forms and became the official donor of my eyes and my body.
 It gave me great feelings that one day my eyes would help two people to get back their eyesight and my body would be used for medical and scientific research.
-I want to live 100 years and see the progress and prosperity of India
+I want to live 100 years and see the progress and prosperity of India through my own eyes but one day I’ll be dead for sure and I sincerely hope that my family will honour my pledge on that day.

 If you get inspired by my story then my effort to write this article would be successful.